The Complexity of Flat Freeze LTL: Introduction

 Demri and Sangnier~\cite{DS-fossacs10} reduced model checking \ocas against flat \freezeLTL to reachability in \ocas \emph{with parameterized tests} (\ocaps).
 In an \ocap, counter values may be compared with parameters whose values are arbitrary but fixed.
 Reachability asks whether a given state can be reached under \emph{some} parameter instantiation.
 Essentially, the translation of a flat \freezeLTL formula into an \ocap interprets every freeze quantifier as a parameter, whose value can be compared with counter values arbitrarily often.
 Decidability of the reachability problem for \ocaps, however, was left open.
 Recently, Lechner \etal\ proved decidability by a reduction to satisfiability in Presburger arithmetic~\cite{LechnerMOPW16}.
 As a corollary, they obtain a $\tNEXPTIME$ upper bound for model checking \ocas against formulas in flat \freezeLTL, assuming that counter updates in \ocas are encoded in binary.

 Our main technical contribution is an improvement of the result by Lechner \etal~We proceed in two main steps.
 First, we show that reachability for \ocaps (with unary counter updates) can be reduced to non-emptiness of alternating two-way (finite) automata.
-Interestingly, alternating two-way automata have already been used as an algorithmic framework for game-based versions of pushdown processes \cite{KupfermanV00,Cachat01}, one-counter processes \cite{Serre06}, and timed systems \cite{ABGMN-fi13}.
+Interestingly, alternating two-way automata have already been used as an algorithmic framework for game-based versions of pushdown processes~\cite{KupfermanV00,Cachat01}, one-counter processes~\cite{Serre06}, and timed systems~\cite{ABGMN-fi13}.
 Our link already implies decidability of both reachability for \ocaps (in $\PSPACE$ when counter updates are unary) and model checking \ocas against flat \freezeLTL (in $\EXPSPACE$).
 However, we can go further.
 First, we deduce an exponential upper bound on the largest parameter value needed for an accepting run in the given \ocap.
 Exploiting this bound and a technique by Galil~\cite{Galil76}, we show that, actually, reachability for \ocaps is in $\NP$.
-As a corollary, we obtain a $\NEXPTIME$ upper bound for model checking \ocas against flat \freezeLTL.
-Using a result from \cite{GollerHOW10}, we can also show $\NEXPTIME$-hardness, which establishes the precise complexity of the model-checking problem.
+As a corollary, we obtain a $\NEXPTIME$ upper bound for model checking \ocas against flat \freezeLTL\@.
+Using a result from~\cite{GollerHOW10}, we can also show $\NEXPTIME$-hardness, which establishes the precise complexity of the model-checking problem.
 Our result applies no matter whether counter updates in the given \oca are encoded in unary or binary.

 \paragraph{Outline.} In Section~\ref{sec:prel}, we define \ocas, (flat) \freezeLTL, and the corresponding model-checking problems.
 Section~\ref{sec:poca-np} is devoted to reachability in \ocaps, which is at the heart of our model-checking procedures.
 The reduction of model checking to reachability in \ocaps is given in Section~\ref{sec:soca-mc}, where we also present lower bounds.
 In Section~\ref{sec:soca-universal-mc}, we consider the \emph{universal} model-checking problem.
-Finally, in Section~\ref{sec:pta}, we appy our results to show that reachability in closed parametric timed automata with one parametric clock is in $\NEXPTIME$ (matching the known lower bound).
+Finally, in Section~\ref{sec:pta}, we apply our results to show that reachability in parametric timed automata with one parametric clock (1PTA) and closed guards (which corresponds to the discrete-time case) is in $\NEXPTIME$, which matches the known lower bound.
+Note that this upper bound had already been shown in~\cite{BenesBLS15} for general 1PTA (over both discrete time and continuous time), using a different proof technique.
 We conclude in Section~\ref{sec:conclusion}.